-Once the Investigator(s) have presented their report and have been questioned, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Chair.
-The parties/witnesses will submit to questioning by the Decision-maker(s) and then by the parties through their Advisors ("cross-examination").
+Once the Investigator has presented their report and has been questioned, the parties and witnesses may provide relevant information in turn, beginning with the Complainant, and then in the order determined by the Chair.
+The parties/witnesses will submit to questioning by the Decision-maker and then by the parties through their Advisors ("cross-examination").